zoffline/zwift-offline/README.md

 zoffline enables the use of [Zwift](http://zwift.com) offline by acting as a partial implementation of a Zwift server.
 By default zoffline is only for a single player.
 See [Step 6: Enable Multiplayer](#step-6-optional-enable-multiplayer) for how to enable support for multiple users/profiles.

 zoffline also offers riding against ghosts (your previous rides).
 Enable this feature by checking "Enable ghosts" in zoffline's launcher.
-See https://github.com/zoffline/zwift-offline/issues/56 for extra details.
+See [ghosts and bots](https://github.com/zoffline/zwift-offline/wiki/Ghosts-and-bots) for extra details.

 Additionally, zoffline's launcher allows selecting a specific map to ride on without mucking about with config files.